Lie 2-algebras of toral rank 3: On simplicity of Lie 2-algebras

 As an immediate consequence of the latter theorem and Lemma \ref{lem:dim=1} we have the following:

 \begin{corollary} There are not simple Lie $2$-algebras $\mathfrak{g}$ with a triangulable Cartan subalgebra, of toral rank $3$ with $\dim(\g)\leq 16$. \end{corollary}

 \textbf{Acknowledgements}.
 The second author thanks to the Professor A. Grishkov for his valuable guidance.
+It is extended to the Universidade Federal do Amazonas for its hospitality, as well as the support of Universidad Tecnológica de Bolívar during his postdoctoral stay.
 This research was partially supported by the Coordena\c{c}\~{a}o de Aperfei\c coamento de Pessoal de N\'ivel Superior -- Brasil (CAPES) -- Finance Code 001.